Linaro/jipdate/README.md

 **Note**, the script is by default configured to use the "sandbox" server.
 So if you intend to use this on the real linaro production server, then you should update the `server` variable in the script accordingly.

+**Note**, the script relies on running Python 2, and not Python 3.
+If you're using Arch Linux you may have to manually tweak the script to execute '/usr/bin/env python2' instead.